Introduction to structural causal models in science studies

 More fundamentally, causal thinking is a useful device to connect theories to empirical analyses.
 Many studies in the social sciences suffer from a vague connection between their theoretical or verbal description and their empirical approach (Yarkoni 2019).
 A key issue is to translate theoretically derived research questions into estimands (statements about what we aim to estimate), and subsequently, strategies for estimating those estimands (Lundberg, Johnson, and Stewart 2021).
 In other words, we have to link our statistical models and estimates clearly to our theoretical concepts and research questions (McElreath 2020).
 Without causal thinking, it is impossible to improve our theoretical understanding of how things work.
 While building increasingly rich causal diagrams is important in revealing underlying assumptions, this might also reveal deeper problems with our theoretical accounts (Nettle 2023).
 Deciding on which parts of the system under study to include and which to omit (Smaldino 2023, 318), as well as resisting the urge to add nuance on every turn (Healy 2017), need to accompany any empirical attempt of inferring causality.

-Methodologically, structural causal models only make minimal assumptions.
+Methodologically, structural causal models do not make any assumptions about the functional relationship between variables.
 If identifying a certain causal effect based on a structural causal model is not possible, stronger assumptions might still allow to identify causal effects.
 As we have outlined in Section 2, well-known causal inference techniques, such as instrumental variables, difference-in-difference, and regression discontinuity, rely on stronger assumptions, making assumptions about the functional form of the relationships (e.g. linear, or parallel trends), or about thresholds or hurdles.
 That is the essence of causal inference: we make assumptions to build a causal model, and use these assumptions to argue whether we can identify the causal effect given the observations we make.

 Any claims of causal effects derived via causal inference will always depend on the assumptions made.
 Often, we cannot verify the assumptions empirically, but they might have implications that we can verify empirically.
 If we find no empirical support for these testable implications, we might need to go back to the drawing board.
 Finding empirical support for testable implications still does not imply that our assumptions are correct; other assumptions might have similar testable implications.
 Indeed, we already emphasised this in the context of the DAGs: we cannot say whether a DAG is correct, but we might be able to say whether a DAG is incorrect.